BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 Users can be confused when having funded a channel, but being unable to spend the full amount they have put in.

-From a UX standpoint we would need to consider the following:
+From a UX standpoint, we need to consider the following:

 #### Adding funds
 We should ensure that the user is educated so that: